Chapter 1: Committees

 Members of RUSA who wish to form a new committee should prepare a descriptive statement following this format:

-The descriptive statement for division-level committees will be submitted to the RUSA Board for approval and action.
-Section-level committees are approved by the section executive committee and a copy of the descriptive statement for the new committee is sent to the RUSA office.
+The descriptive statement for division-level committees should be submitted to the RUSA Board for approval and action.
+Section-level committees are approved by the section’s executive committee, and a copy of the descriptive statement for the new committee is sent to the RUSA office.

 Appointment policies